Table of Contents

 Strategic Terrestrial Infrastructure: The Park Road Concept

-- Physical and Digital Permeability Controls: Checkpoints equipped with satellite-linked license plate readers and X-ray scanners at the entry and exit points of conservation areas.
+- Physical and Digital Permeability Controls: Checkpoints equipped with satellite-linked license plate readers and X-ray scanners monitor vehicle traffic entering and exiting protected zones, preventing illegal logging and land grabbing.

 Low-Altitude Aviation and Drone Logistics